Official Launch of StrongMinds Uganda in Iganga

 Irene was the last patient to speak.
 She shared her story.
 “I was shunned for a skin condition that started later in life.
 None of the medicines or creams worked.
 I develop feelings of sadness, lost interest in life, felt worthlessness and sometimes contemplated suicide, so I was severely depressed.
 I thank StrongMinds Uganda for putting me in group where we shared our feelings as well as solutions to the challenges we had.
 My skin has not cured but I now have self esteem.
 I also dropped all those weird feelings.
 I can now focus on educating my children to university level.”

-Then the Non Governmental Organization (NGO) Forum Coordinator, Mr. Christopher Baliilaine, then addressed the crowd.
+Then the Non Governmental Organization (NGO) Forum Coordinator, Mr. Christopher Baliilaine, addressed the crowd.
 He commended StrongMinds Uganda on its work to treat depression, which not only benefits the women but the entire household and the community at large.

 Lastly the Guest of Honor, the Deputy LC V Mr. Kibwika Micheal, officially launched StrongMinds in Iganga.
 In his speech, he thanked SMU for the great work done and as well promised to offer them space at the district premises.